 When working with titanium, relatively little of the heat generated during machining is ejected with the waste material.
 Instead the heat is transferred to the tool, necessitating slower cuts.
-Meanwhile, welding titanium must be done in an argon purge or shield; flooding the weld with this inert gas dispels harmful products like oxygen and nitrogen which, if given the opportunity, would be absorbed into the sponge-like molten titanium resulting in a weld with the brittleness of glass.
+Unlike when welding steel or aluminum, welding titanium must be done in a tightly controlled atmosphere known as an ‘argon purge’ or ‘shield’.
+This floods the weld with inert gas, dispelling oxygen, water vapour and any other gases which are harmful to the weld.
+If allowed, these would be absorbed into the sponge-like molten titanium, resulting in a weld with the brittleness of glass.

 So why buy titanium?

-Titanium has a famously forgiving ride quality.
-If you were to buy raw frame building tube off the shelf you can expect the least dense material to be aluminium, then titanium, followed by steel.
-Aluminium’s properties mean that the tubes need to be larger to compensate for this comparative weakness, giving it a relatively stiff ride.
-Steel’s density make it heavy, and the skinniness of the tubes required for a light frame notoriously springy.
+Titanium creates a famously composed and comfortable ride quality.
+When you ride titanium for the first time you really do feel the difference, yet it remains responsive to accelerations.
+If you were to buy raw frame building tubes off the shelf you can expect the least dense material to be aluminium, then titanium, followed by steel.
+Aluminum’s properties mean that the tubes need to be larger to compensate for this comparative weakness, giving it a relatively stiff ride.
+Steel’s density makes it heavy, and the skinniness of the tubes required for a light frame can become overly flexible.
 Titanium is neither of these extremes, sitting nicely in the middle with modest tube diameters ensuring sufficient compliance within the frame and a material density low enough to satisfy weight targets.

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Be aware that disabling cookies will affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of the this site.
 Therefore it is recommended that you do not disable cookies.